The summer of 2020 brought calls to address racism aggressively. The fall 2021 elections show how hard that has been.

 But there is also concern that the political terrain is shifting.

-Ben Rhodes, a former top adviser to Barack Obama, said the former president often tried to frame liberal change as validating and building upon American history rather than a repudiation of it.
+Ben Rhodes, a former top adviser to Barack Obama, said that as president, Obama often tried to frame “progressive change as a validation of American history” rather than a repudiation of it.

 “Like it or not we are living through an age of identity politics — in which the question of what it means to be American is contested more than any time in my life,” he wrote in a Twitter thread.